18 September 2017

 Sarah: Yes, because it provides you with a firm grounding in areas that will be highly regarded by potential employers later, such as, marketing techniques, creativity, professionalism, communication, organisation and social media skills.’

-To find out more, or if you think you have what it takes to be a Raptor Student Brand Ambassador, check out our page ‘The Raptors’ (link at foot of this page).
+To find out more, or if you think you have what it takes to be a Raptor Student Brand Ambassador, check out our page ‘The Raptors’.